awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 # Contact Trace Records Data Model<a name="ctr-data-model"></a>

-This document describes the data model for Amazon Connect contact trace records\.
-Contact trace records capture the events associated with a contact in your contact center\.
-Real\-time and historical metrics are based on the data captured in contact trace records\.
+This article describes the data model for Amazon Connect contact trace records \(CTRs\)\.
+CTRs capture the events associated with a contact in your contact center\.
+Real\-time and historical metrics are based on the data captured in the CTRs\.

 **Tip**
 Amazon Connect delivers CTRs at least once\.
 CTRs may be delivered again for multiple reasons, such as new information arriving after initial delivery\.
 If you're building a system that consumes CTR export streams, be sure to include logic that checks for duplicate CTRs for a contact\.
 Use the **LastUpdateTimestamp** property to determine if a copy contains new data than previous copies\.
 Then use the **ContactId** property for deduplication\.